Your one-stop hub for everything you need to get started sewing this functional pattern

 How to print at 100% or Actual Size:

-When you’re printing your PDF pattern, make sure your printer settings are set to 100% or "Actual Size."
-Do **not** scale the pattern.
+When you’re printing your PDF pattern, make sure your printer settings are set to 100% or "Actual Size", which means you actively need to turn this feature off.
+Do not scale the pattern.
 Some printers and devices default to scaling the files to fit the page, which will lead to your pieces being the wrong size.

-Often a phone or tablet will scale by default and you can't turn this off, so be aware of this and send your file to a computer or laptop if it's not printing correctly.
+Often a phone or tablet will scale by default and you can't turn this off, so be aware of this and send your file to a computer or laptop if it's not printing at the correct size.

 CHECK: